callable functions#

 ne

-is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of H in the sparse co-ordinate storage scheme.
+is a scalar variable of type INT that holds the number of entries in the lower triangular part of H in the sparse co-ordinate storage scheme.
 It need not be set for any of the other three schemes.

 H_row

-is a one-dimensional array of size ne and type Int32 that holds the row indices of the lower triangular part of H in the sparse co-ordinate storage scheme.
+is a one-dimensional array of size ne and type INT that holds the row indices of the lower triangular part of H in the sparse co-ordinate storage scheme.
 It need not be set for any of the other three schemes, and in this case can be C_NULL

 H_col

-is a one-dimensional array of size ne and type Int32 that holds the column indices of the lower triangular part of H in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+is a one-dimensional array of size ne and type INT that holds the column indices of the lower triangular part of H in either the sparse co-ordinate, or the sparse row-wise storage scheme.
 It need not be set when the dense or diagonal storage schemes are used, and in this case can be C_NULL

 H_ptr

-is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of the lower triangular part of H, as well as the total number of entries, in the sparse row-wise storage scheme.
+is a one-dimensional array of size n+1 and type INT that holds the starting position of each row of the lower triangular part of H, as well as the total number of entries, in the sparse row-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be C_NULL

-function bqp_import_without_h(control, data, status, n)
+function bqp_import_without_h(T, INT, control, data, status, n)

 Import problem data into internal storage prior to solution.